Tush (ZZ Top song): Reception

 Cash Box said that it has "some slide lead guitar work that'll have 'em bumpin' their 'tushes' from Dallas to L.A." and called the song "super summer dance rock and roll."
 Record World said the song "comes in a tight little hard rock package, just waiting to be let loose to boogie, boogie, boogie!"

 Hill's death

 As the closing song in their setlists for many tours "Tush" would be the last song Hill would sing.
 After the death of Hill in 2021, the band performed the song for the first time on July 30, 2021, in Tuscaloosa, Alabama, with Gibbons placing Dusty's hat on his microphone then Gibbons taking lead vocals to the song.
 A few tour dates later on August 6, Gibbons told the crowd “We’re going to have Dusty singing through the magic of Memorex.”
-The band would now end their concerts by playing the song along to an audio vocal recording from Hill's last performance.
+For the remainder of 2021, the band would end their concerts by playing the song along to an audio vocal recording from Hill's last performance.
+At the conclusion of the band's 2021 tour, the song was removed from the setlist.